KIRANAVVARI/Particle41/readme.md

 ---

-## 🏗️ Task 2 : Infrastructure DeploymentThe infrastructure setup is split into two Terraform root modules for clean separation:
+## 🏗️ Task 2 : Infrastructure Deployment
+The infrastructure setup is split into two Terraform root modules for clean separation:

 1. **`terraform-backend/`**: Creates the remote state storage (Extra Credit).
 2. **`terraform-infra/`**: Deploys the application and networking.